What is Sexual Assault?

 - Judicial Process – Internal

 If the perpetrator is a member of the Canisius College Community, you also have the option to file a report through the College disciplinary system.
 Any campus proceeding will be handled with sensitivity and with respect for privacy.
-Your report may be filed with Public Safety or the Dean of Students.
+Your report may be filed with Public Safety or the Title IX Coordinator.
 All reports will be investigated and individuals found to be in violation of the college policy will face a variety of sanctions.
-For more information or clarification about this process please contact the Counseling Center or the Dean of Students.
-Please note that the Dean of Students cannot guarantee confidentiality.
+For more information or clarification about this process please contact the Counseling Center or the Title IX Coordinator nbsp; Please note that the Title IX Coordinator will respect privacy but cannot guarantee confidentiality.

 What on-campus resources are available to help me?